ElektraInitiative/libelektra/doc/COMPILE.md

 gem install ronn
 ```

-Or on macOS Sierra using brew:
+Or on macOS using brew:

 ```sh
 brew install doxygen graphviz